 Garmin Connect offers a lot of information.
 Maybe too much (or poorly ordered), which can cause you to end up not finding what you're looking for.
 I've been using the app for many years and, let me tell you, sometimes it's hard to find some information or setting.

-The Forerunner 745 includes the “Garmin Smart Feature Pack”.
-That is, we have wireless payments via Garmin Pay and the ability to play music from your watch, which includes syncing playlists from streaming platforms like Spotify or Amazon Music.
+The Forerunner 745 includes the "Garmin smart feature package".
+That is, we have wireless payments through Garmin Pay and the ability to play music from the watch, including synchronization of playlists from streaming platforms such as Spotify.

 By including the music function, we also have WiFi synchronization.
 In addition to being able to download the music it will also serve to synchronize the watch and activities, as well as download workouts, routes, etc.